Last updated 21 February 2020.

 Palermo is friendly;

 Think that there aren’t a lot of things to do in Palermo?
 Think again!
-Whether you want to see centuries old catacombs, marvel at UNESCO churches, buy fresh fish at one of Palermo’s traditional markets or simply watch the world go by while eating cannolo, Palermo has it covered.
+Whether you want to explore centuries old catacombs, marvel at UNESCO churches, buy fresh fish at one of Palermo’s traditional markets or simply watch the world go by while eating cannolo, Palermo has it covered.

 As far as day trips from Palermo go, you are just a stone’s throw away from the white sands of Mondello, or you can go further afield to the seaside towns of Cefalu and San Vito Lo Capo.
 Perhaps you want to jump on a boat to head to a nearby island, or walk up Monte Pellegrino?
 Whatever you fancy, it’s never very far from Palermo.

-Things You Should Know Before Visiting Palermo
+Things You Should Know Before You Visit Palermo

 The currency in Palermo is the EURO.
+Not everywhere accepts card payments so it is useful to carry cash with you.

-Don’t mention the M word (that’s mafia).
 Sicilians have heard all of the mafia jokes before and they don’t find them amusing.
 For people in Sicily, organised crime has been a dangerous and unpleasant reality for a long time and they don’t need dumb tourists like us joking about it.
 In case you were genuinely curious, organised crime doesn’t pose an issue for tourists at all in Palermo and the city is not the dangerous place it once was.

 Some of the cobblestones on the streets are uneven and most of them are very slippery!
 I found walking in flip-flops almost impossible in Palermo so I suggest opting for pumps or sandals that have some grip.